Ulmus minor 'Viminalis Gracilis': Description

 The epithet 'gracilis' usually refers to the slender habit of a cultivar.
 Dippel (1892), who treated the 'Viminalis' group as a form of U. montana (sometimes used for hybrids in his day), described viminalis f. gracilis as a small to medium-sized tree, with even finer, more hanging branches than type-'Viminalis', and smaller, narrower, almost slit-edged leaves.
-The Leiden herbarium specimen shows a leaf apparently distinct from that of the type, with narrower, almost hair-like, scarcely double teeth (see 'External links' below).
+The Leiden herbarium specimen shows a leaf with narrow, almost hair-like, scarcely double teeth.
+Alfred Rehder wrote (1919), "The form named 'gracilis' has been distinguished from 'Viminalis' by the more deeply incised usually obovate leaves, but the two forms of leaves pass gradually into each other and may be found even on the same plant."

 Pests and diseases

 Trees of the U. minor 'Viminalis' group are very susceptible to Dutch elm disease.

 Cultivation

 No specimens are known to survive.